 Some features include:

-export ZSTD_CLEVEL=1
+export ZSTD_CLEVEL=1 sets the

 default compression level just like the zstd